Hurtigruten (company): HX Hurtigruten Expeditions

 In 2021, Hurtigruten formed a separate business for its expedition cruise business, Hurtigruten Expeditions.
 In 2024/2025, the company was sold.
-As HX Hurtigruten Expeditions, the now separate company operates the ships Spitsbergen, Fridtjof Nansen, Roald Amundsen and Fram formerly owned by Hurtigruten AS, as well als Santa Cruz II in partnership with the Galapagos company Metropolitan Touring.
+As HX Hurtigruten Expeditions, the now separate company operates the ships Spitsbergen, Fridtjof Nansen, Roald Amundsen and Fram formerly owned by Hurtigruten AS, as well as the Santa Cruz II in partnership with the Galapagos company Metropolitan Touring.

 Buses

 Hurtigruten ASA owned 71.3% of the transportation company TIRB.
 The shares were sold to Boreal Transport Nord AS in July 2014 for 95.9 million NOK.

 Car ferries

 Hurtigruten AS operated a number of roll-on/roll-off car ferries in Nordland, Troms, Finnmark and Møre og Romsdal.

 Hotels

 Hurtigruten AS owned two hotels in Bergen; Neptun Hotel and Strand Hotel.
 The hotels were sold to Bergen Hotel in 2008.

 Ports of call

-Hurtigruten calls at 34 ports on The Coastal Express route from Bergen to Kirkenes and back, as well as 14 other ports as part of the Signature sailings on The Svalbard Line and The North Cape Line.
+Hurtigruten calls at 34 ports on the Coastal Express route from Bergen to Kirkenes and back, as well as several other ports as part of the Signature sailings on the Svalbard line and the North Cape line.